 When it comes to senior care communities, there are many options to choose from.
-It can be overwhelming to make a decision that will so greatly impact your ’s life.
+It can be overwhelming to make a decision that will so greatly impact your loved one’s life.

-Being as informed as you can and knowing what to look out for will help you find a community that not only provides quality care but suits your ’s preferences.
+Being as informed as you can and knowing what to look out for will help you find a community that not only provides quality care but suits your loved one’s preferences.

-( ) Communities refer to options that provide a range of support for your , depending on their needs.
+Long Term Care (LTC) Communities refer to senior living options that provide a range of support for your loved ones, depending on their needs.

-Some communities offer a continuum of care, meaning they allow your to age in place.
+Some communities offer a continuum of care, meaning they allow your loved one to age in place.

-Knowing what are possible at a given option, can guide you in making the best decision for your .
+Knowing what care services are possible at a given option, can guide you in making the best decision for your loved one.
 Keep in mind that there can be some variation between communities, depending on the state.

-communities allow your to live in their own apartment in a building with other seniors and access to support and amenities.
+Independent living communities allow your loved one to live in their own apartment in a building with other seniors and access to support and amenities.

 They generally have access to: